-- Similar to futures options except that what is delivered is a forward contract with a delivery price equal to the option's strike price. - Exercising a call forward option results in a long position in a forward contract. - Exercising a put forward option results in a short position in a forward contract. - Exercising a forward option incurs no immediate cash flows.
+- Similar to futures options except that what is delivered is a forward contract with a delivery price equal to the option's strike price. - Exercising a call forward option results in a long position in a forward contract. - Exercising a put forward option results in a short position in a forward contract. - Exercising a forward option incurs no immediate cash flows: There is no marking to market.

-- Consider a call with strike \$100 and an expiration date in September. - The underlying asset is a forward contract with a delivery date in December. - Suppose the forward price in July is \$110. - Upon exercise, the call holder receives a forward contract with a delivery price of \$100. - If an offsetting position is then taken in the forward market,a a \$10 profit in December will be assured. - A call on the futures would realize the \$10 profit in July.
+- Consider a call with strike \$100 and an expiration date in September. - The underlying asset is a forward contract with a delivery date in December. - Suppose the forward price in July is \$110. - Upon exercise, the call holder receives a forward contract with a delivery price of \$100.a - If an offsetting position is then taken in the forward market,b a \$10 profit in December will be assured. - A call on the futures would realize the \$10 profit in July.